Your career in Criminology

 Criminology is fast becoming a vital discipline!
 A career in criminology explores the motives behind criminal behaviour and analyses the criminal justice system.
 A Master of Criminology (Professional) at Bond prepares graduates for a career in the industry.
 Graduates are given the skills and training necessary to understand crime, justice, and forensic issues.
 Graduate sooner with Bond’s accelerated degree option!

 Learn from industry professionals

-Students in the Master of Criminology program are taught by leading industry professionals, with a wealth of knowledge.
+Students in the Master of Criminology (Professional) program are taught by leading industry professionals, with a wealth of knowledge.
 Our Academics continue to actively work on cases, conduct regular research and are often featured in local publications.
 These attributes allow students to be immersed in criminology and learn first-hand from professional’s active in the industry.
 Students are equipped with the necessary skills and knowledge to pursue a career in criminology.

 - Learn from leading industry professionals with a wealth of knowledge

 - Graduate sooner with Bond’s accelerated degree option

 - Small class sizes and a personalised approach to learning

 The Master of Criminology (Professional) program provides students with skill development and training as well as scholarly appreciation of crime, justice and forensic issues.
 The program provides an understanding of a broad range of issues involving criminology theories, contemporary information on crime prevention, the theory and practice of punishment, criminal offenders, the police, courts and correctional institutions, including current crime and deviance issues.
 Show more